entrity/stackedit-computer-vision/papers-read/NLP Readings/BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.md

 ## NB

-"Increasing the model size will lead to ... improvements ..., which is demonstrated by
+"Increasing the model size will lead to ... improvements ..., which is demonstrated by the LM perplexity of held-out training data."
+Wow!
+I had no idea perplexity gave us insight into this.
+(I need to re-learn what perplexity is.)

+A span prediction task (such as isolating the answer to a question in a paragraph of text) is different from sequence classification tasks.
+In this paper, we learn additional parameters
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODAzMTA1MzQ5LC0xMjgwMTQzNzM1LDEwMD
-g3NDk3MDFdfQ==
+eyJoaXN0b3J5IjpbLTE0MTUwMjc2MDAsODAzMTA1MzQ5LC0xMj
+gwMTQzNzM1LDEwMDg3NDk3MDFdfQ==
 -->